faenrandir/a_careful_examination/documents/science/discussion_on_global_flood_at_2348_BC.md

+---
+title: "Discussion on a global at 2348 BCE"
+permalink: /discussion-global-flood-at-2348-bc/
+doctype: snippet
+layout: page
+---

 A discussion in the spring of 2015 between me ("bwv549") and "tmgproductions", a pastor(?) and blogger for the Grace with Salt site on the global flood.

 I'll include all relevant comments leading to and following the discussion on the global flood for completeness.